kriswiner/LSM6DSM_master_LIS2MDL_slave/README.md

 These sketches are intended to run on the STM32L4 Dragonfly development board but can be easily adapted to work with the Teensy or ESP32.

-Appropriate breakout boards for these sensors are available on Tinde.
+Appropriate breakout boards for these sensors are available on Tindie.